karnawis/karnawis/README.md

 I'm an eager learner and always look for ways to expand my knowlege and experiences.

-👯 I continue to champion for including accessibility practices as princiapls for software engineering just like code naming convention.
-I think code reviews and pair programming are every day programming learning and growing practices.
+👯 I continue to champion for the inclusion of accessibility practices as princiapls of software engineering just like code naming convention.
+I think code reviews and pair programming are everyday practices for learning and growing as a programmer.
-I look forward to collaborate with like minded people.
+I look forward to collaborating with like minded people.